guilhermedelemos/serverless-boilerplate/README.md

 ## TO DO

+- [X] Pack each lambda in a single file
 - [ ] Logging
 - [ ] Minify / Uglyfy
 - [ ] VPC / Least privilege